automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Therizinosaurus.md

 # Therizinosaurus
-## Description: What did Little Orphan Annie say to this dinosaur?
+## What did Little Orphan Annie say to this dinosaur?
 "Reaping lizards!"